Virginia Walmart mass shooting survivor files $50M lawsuit

 In her court filing, Prioleau states that she and her mother attempted to take action against Bing.

-Prioleau had submitted a formal complaint on a Walmart Global Ethics Statement Form indicating that Bing had “bizarrely and inappropriately commented on Ms. Prioleau’s age,” the lawsuit stated.
+Prioleau had submitted a formal complaint on a Walmart Global Ethics Statement Form indicating that Bing had “bizarrely and inappropriately commented on Ms. Prioleau’s age,” the lawsuit said.

-The lawsuit alleges that Bing told her: “Isn’t your lady clock ticking?
+The lawsuit claims that Bing told her: “Isn’t your lady clock ticking?
 Shouldn’t you be having kids?”

 Prioleau also complained that Bing had harassed her for “being poor and being short,” according to the lawsuit.

-The lawsuit states that she also informed Walmart that Bing called her a “bitch” under his breath.
+The lawsuit states that she also informed Walmart that Bing called her a “b****” under his breath.

 In September, Prioleau’s mother expressed concerns to a Walmart manager about her daughter’s safety “because it appeared their concerns were falling on deaf ears,” the lawsuit states.